javascript-tutorial/ko.javascript.info/5-network/05-fetch-crossorigin/article.md

 Access-Control-Max-Age: 86400
 ```

-Now the browser can see that `PATCH` in `Access-Control-Allow-Methods` and `Content-Type,API-Key` are in the list `Access-Control-Allow-Headers`, so it sends out the main request.
+Now the browser can see that `PATCH` is in `Access-Control-Allow-Methods` and `Content-Type,API-Key` are in the list `Access-Control-Allow-Headers`, so it sends out the main request.

 Besides, the preflight response is cached for time, specified by `Access-Control-Max-Age` header (86400 seconds, one day), so subsequent requests will not cause a preflight.
 Assuming that they fit the cached allowances, they will be sent directly.